Basic Terminology in Graph Theory

 to node 1

-, so you cannot go directly from 3
+, so you cannot go from 3

-Here is an undirected unweighted graph:
+The following is an undirected unweighted graph:

 There is an undirected edge between node 1